Gamelan outside Indonesia: United States and Canada

+The instruments were commissioned by musician Eric Da Silva in 1996 in Bali to closely follow the tuning and instrumentation of the classic gamelan ensemble in Teges Kanginan and the ensemble founded in Ottawa in 2001.
+The Ottawa group, Semara Winangun, has met weekly since 2001.

 United Kingdom

 There are over eighty gamelans (as of 2002) of various kinds in the United Kingdom, many of them based at colleges or community centres.
 University of York was the first British university to purchase a gamelan, named Kyai Sekar Patak; it is still played by students there.
 The oldest community Gamelan group in the UK is the Oxford Gamelan Society, which plays Kyai Madu Laras, donated to the University of Oxford's Bate Collection of Musical Instruments by the Indonesian ministry of Forestry in 1985.
 Other active groups exist at SOAS, Dartington College of Arts, Queen's University Belfast, the University of Aberdeen, the University of Durham, Kingston University and City University, London, amongst others.
 A program of classes has relaunched at Southbank Centre, which also has a performing group of gamelan professionals, the Southbank Gamelan Players.
 In Cambridge, the (Gamelan Duta Laras) plays both traditional music and new compositions, and gives yearly dance performances as well as running introductory workshops.
 The Glasgow-based Gamelan Naga Mas regularly gives performances and introductory workshops, teacher and special needs (Gamalanability) courses in Scotland.
 The London Symphony Orchestra holds a Balinese gamelan at LSO St Luke's; this is used by schools, a community group, players of the orchestra and Balinese composers.